Day Old Black Jersey Giant Baby Chicks

 APA Class: American

 Color Description: Black Jersey Giants are an even black, all over, with a red comb.
-The bottom of their feet are yellow.
+The bottom of their feet is yellow.

 Conservation Status: Watch